GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/KeyComponents/XML.rst

 Creating a new object and giving it a Catalog name
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Consider again that we are registering a flow solver deriving from ``FlowSolverBase``, and assume that this solver is called ``CppNameOfMySolver``.
+Consider again that we are registering a flow solver deriving from ``FlowPackageBase``, and assume that this solver is called ``CppNameOfMySolver``.
 This choice of name is not recommended (we want names that reflect what the solver does!), but for this particular example, we just need to know that this name is the class name inside the C++ code.

 To specify parameters of this new solver from an XML file, we need to be sure that the XML tag and the ``catalogName`` of the class are identical.